 Open 10am to 6pm weekdays (closed Tuesdays) and 10am to 7pm Saturdays, Sundays and public holidays.
 Address: 100 Chatham Rd S, Tsim Sha Tsui East, Hong Kong

-You’ll encounter replicas of village dwellings; traditional Chinese costumes and beds; a re-creation of an entire arcaded street in Central from 1881, an old Chinese medicine shop; a complete Chinese opera theatre and a tram from 1913.
+A fun thing to do in Hong Kong with kids, you’ll encounter replicas of village dwellings; traditional Chinese costumes and beds; a re-creation of an entire arcaded street in Central from 1881, an old Chinese medicine shop; a complete Chinese opera theatre and a tram from 1913.

 While not quite as engaging for the kids, it does have a few hands-on things to keep them entertained, such as multimedia displays and interactive booths.
 They will also love the early 20th century shops in its recreated streets, the iconic double-decker tram, and the authentic junk boat that they can peer inside.